SCS-CBU-CED-IAM/freeradius-mobileid/README.md

 ### Create the Mobile ID module properties file

-Use the `exec-mobileid.properties.sample' and create your own `exec-mobileid.properties` file.
+Use the `exec-mobileid.properties.sample` and create your own `exec-mobileid.properties` file.
 Refer to the sample file for the description of the settings.